kaifishr/DroneRacing/README.md

 |![](docs/map_cross.png)|![](docs/map_track.png)|
 |![](docs/map_empty.png)|![](docs/map_block.png)|

+*SpaceDrones* uses *PyBox2D* for the rigid physics simulation and *Pygame* for visualization.
+The visualization can be turned off to greatly accelerate the optimization process.

 # Method

-*SpaceDrones* uses *PyBox2D* for the rigid physics simulation and *Pygame* for visualization.
-The visualization can be turned off to accelerate the optimization process.

-The environment consists of a square box with rigid walls, containing one or more drones.
-Each drone consists of a square body with four boosters attached to each side.
-Additionally, each drone is equipped with a distance meter that looks in four directions.

-# Experiments

-...

-# Results

-...
+*SpaceDrones* uses *PyBox2D* to create a physical environemnt the drones can interact with.
+Drones use ray casting to gather information about obstacles in their environment.
+This information is fed into a neural network to predict the next set of actions.
+These actions are passed on to the engines and command the power at which they should run.

+The drones' fitness is determined by the distance covered during one generation.
+The neural network weights of the fittest drone are mutated and passed on to the next generation of drones.

 # References